Actualizado Reviewed

 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Individuals may choose to discontinue ART for a variety of reasons, and the length of time off treatment before pregnancy may vary.
-A person’s HIV treatment history and all prior drug resistance test results should be considered when choosing ART for pregnant people who previously have received ARV medications, even when the results of drug-resistance testing performed during the current pregnancy are not yet available.
+The choice may be made to discontinue antiretroviral therapy (ART) for a variety of reasons, and the length of time off treatment before pregnancy may vary.
+HIV treatment history and all prior drug resistance test results should be considered when choosing ART for pregnancy when antiretroviral (ARV) medications have been used previously, even when the results of drug-resistance testing performed during the current pregnancy are not yet available.

-Interpretation of resistance testing can be complex because resistance testing is most accurate when performed while an individual is still taking ART or within 4 weeks of discontinuing treatment.
+When ARV medications have been discontinued, interpreting resistance testing results can be complex because resistance testing is most accurate when performed while ART is still being used or within 4 weeks of discontinuing treatment.
 In the absence of selective drug pressure, resistant virus may revert to wild type; thus, a negative finding does not rule out the presence of archived resistant virus that could re-emerge once ART is restarted.
 Therefore, when selecting a new ART regimen, all information—including prior regimens received, virologic response, laboratory testing (including HLA-B*5701 results), tolerance or adherence problems, food requirements, concomitant medications, prior medical conditions, and results of all prior resistance testing—should be considered.

-Resistance testing should be performed before initiating a new ART regimen in people who have previously received ARVs (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy).
-In general, ART should be initiated before receiving the results of ARV drug-resistance testing, especially because longer durations of ART during pregnancy have been associated with reduced perinatal transmission rates, compared with shorter treatment periods.12,13 ART should be modified, when necessary, based on subsequent resistance assay results.
+Resistance testing should be performed before initiating a new ART regimen when ARVs have been used previously (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy).
+In general, ART should be initiated before receiving the results of ARV drug-resistance testing, especially because longer durations of ART during pregnancy have been associated with reduced perinatal transmission rates, compared with shorter treatment periods.1,2 ART should be modified, when necessary, based on subsequent resistance assay results.
 Careful monitoring of virologic response is essential.
-For specific guidance on timing and frequency, see Initial Evaluation and Continued Monitoring of HIV-Related Assessments During Pregnancy.
+For specific guidance on timing and frequency, see Initial Evaluation and Continued Monitoring of HIV During Pregnancy.

-A person may restart a previous ART regimen that successfully suppressed their viral load if the regimen was tolerated well and no evidence of resistance to that regimen is identified.
+A previous ART regimen that successfully suppressed viral load may be restarted if the regimen was tolerated well and no evidence of resistance to that regimen is identified.
 Ideally, the regimen should also be recommended currently as a Preferred or Alternative regimen for initial ART in pregnancy (see Table 6.
-What to Start: Initial Antiretroviral Regimens During Pregnancy for People Who Are Antiretroviral Naive and Table 7.
-Situation-Specific Recommendations for Use of Antiretroviral Drugs in Pregnant People and Nonpregnant People Who Are Trying to Conceive).
+What to Start: Initial Antiretroviral Regimens During Pregnancy When Antiretroviral Therapy Has Never Been Received and Table 7.
+Situation-Specific Recommendations for Use of Antiretroviral Drugs During Pregnancy and When Trying to Conceive).
 Drugs that are not recommended for initial use because of concerns about viral breakthrough during pregnancy should be avoided if Preferred or Alternative regimens exist; if not, they should be discussed with the patient using a shared decision-making approach.
-Even experienced health care providers may have difficulty with the selection of appropriate ART for people who have advanced HIV disease, a history of extensive prior ART, or previous significant toxicity or nonadherence.
-In addition to obtaining genotypic resistance testing, it is strongly recommended that specialists in the treatment of HIV be consulted early in the pregnancy about the choice of a suitable ART regimen for such individuals.
+Even experienced health care providers may have difficulty selecting appropriate ART in advanced HIV disease, a history of extensive prior ART, or previous significant toxicity or nonadherence.
+In addition to obtaining genotypic resistance testing, it is strongly recommended that specialists in the treatment of HIV be consulted early in the pregnancy about the choice of a suitable ART regimen for such instances.
 Consultation is also available through the National HIV Perinatal Hotline (1-888-448-8765).

-If ART produces an insufficient viral response (e.g., a 1 log10 drop or less within 4 weeks), clinicians should repeat resistance testing, including testing for resistance to INSTIs, if indicated (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy).
+If ART produces an insufficient viral response (e.g., a 1 log10 drop or less within 4 weeks), clinicians should repeat resistance testing, including testing for resistance to integrase strand transfer inhibitors (INSTIs), if indicated (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy).
 Clinicians should also assess medication adherence, food requirements, and potential drug interactions—including relevant pharmacokinetic studies when available—to inform potential regimen changes.
-Consultation with an HIV treatment specialist is recommended (see Pregnant People Who Have Not Achieved Viral Suppression on Antiretroviral Therapy).
+Consultation with an HIV treatment specialist is recommended (see Lack of Viral Suppression While on Antiretroviral Therapy in Pregnancy).

 References

-7. Martin IB, Read S, Harrigan R, Gomez MP.
-Treatment experience and repeat pregnancy impact the effectiveness of non-nucleoside reverse transcription inhibitor-highly active antiretroviral therapy for the prevention of mother to child transmission of human immunodeficiency virus.
+9. Martin IB, Read S, Harrigan R, et al. Treatment experience and repeat pregnancy impact the effectiveness of non-nucleoside reverse transcription inhibitor-highly active antiretroviral therapy for the prevention of mother to child transmission of human immunodeficiency virus.
 AIDS Res Hum Retroviruses.
 2020;36(8):681-687.
 Available at: https://pubmed.ncbi.nlm.nih.gov/32408754.

 Recommendations for Use of Antiretroviral Drugs During Pregnancy

-Pregnant People With HIV Who Have Previously Received Antiretroviral Medications but Are Not Currently on Antiretroviral Medications
+Previous Experience With Antiretroviral Medications but Not Currently on Antiretroviral Therapy During Current Pregnancy

 Panel's Recommendations

-• In choosing an antiretroviral therapy (ART) regimen for pregnant people who have previously received antiretroviral (ARV) drugs, clinicians should obtain an accurate history of all prior ARV medications used for HIV treatment or prevention of HIV transmission, including virologic efficacy, tolerance of the medications, results of prior resistance testing, and barriers to adherence (AIII).
+• In choosing an antiretroviral therapy (ART) regimen for pregnancy when antiretroviral (ARV) medications have been used previously, clinicians should obtain an accurate history of all prior ARV medications used for HIV treatment or prevention of HIV transmission, including virologic efficacy, tolerance of the medications, results of prior resistance testing, and barriers to adherence (AIII).

-• ART should be restarted before receiving the results of ARV drug-resistance testing, because longer durations of ART during pregnancy have been associated with reduced perinatal transmission rates.
-ART should be modified, if necessary, based on the results of resistance assays (AII).
+• ART should be restarted before receiving the results of ARV drug-resistance testing because longer durations of ART during pregnancy have been associated with reduced perinatal transmission rates.
+ART should be modified, if necessary, based on the results of resistance assays (AIII).

 Rating of Recommendations: A = Strong; B = Moderate; C = Optional